Flea Remedies for Dogs: 10 Powerful Natural Solutions That Truly Work

 8. Regular Grooming with a Flea Comb

-Grooming removes fleas manually and soothes irritated skin.
-Use a fine-tooth flea comb and dip it in soapy water between strokes.
+Grooming easily removes fleas manually and soothes irritated skin.
+Use a fine tooth flea comb and dip it in soapy water between strokes.
 Try this affordable flea comb grooming set for daily use.

 9. Wash Bedding Weekly

-Hot water and detergent help destroy flea eggs and larvae.
-Wash pet bedding and blankets at least once a week, and dry on high heat for best results.
+Hot water and detergent always help destroy flea eggs and larvae.
+So try and wash pet bedding and blankets at least once a week, and dry on high heat for best results.

 10. Yard Control with Natural Materials

-Fleas love shady, moist outdoor areas.
-Sprinkle cedar chips or diatomaceous earth in outdoor dog areas to naturally repel fleas.
+Fleas love shady, moist outdoor areas where they thrive most.
+Sprinkle cedar chips or diatomaceous earth in outdoor dog areas which naturally will repel fleas.
 Maintain a clean yard to minimize infestations.

 FAQs About Flea Remedies for Dogs